kairosity/mp3-snapathon/README.md

 ## 14. Delete Photo

 This allows a user to delete any image they have entered into the competition.
-When a user clicks on the photo details page for one of their own images.
-Below the details, they will see a "delete photograph" button.
+When a user clicks on the photo details page for one of their own images they will see a "delete photograph" button below the details.
 <details>
 <summary><b>click for features</b></summary>